RTGS-Lab/rtgs-lab-tools/README.md

 1. Fork and clone the repository
 2. Run `bash install.sh` to set up your development environment
 3. Make your changes with appropriate tests
-4. Run `pytest` and formatting checks
+4. Run `uv run pytest` and formatting checks
 5. Submit a pull request with a clear description

 ## Documentation